Royal mottos of Norwegian monarchs

-The Royal mottos (valgspråk/valspråk) of the Norwegian monarchs are an old tradition of Norway, permanent since the reign of Christian II of Denmark and Norway.
-The latest three kings have adopted the same motto as their personal motto, Alt for Norge, that has a particularly high standing as it became one of the main symbols of the Norwegian struggle during the German occupation in World War II; by coincidence, these are also all three kings since the dissolution of the union between Norway and Sweden, so modern independent Norway has never had another royal motto.
+The royal mottos (valgspråk/valspråk) of the Norwegian monarchs are an old tradition of Norway, permanent since the reign of Christian II of Denmark and Norway.
+All monarchs since the dissolution of the union between Norway and Sweden in 1905 have adopted the same motto as their personal motto, Alt for Norge, which has a particularly high standing as it became one of the main symbols of the Norwegian struggle during the German occupation in World War II.